Ijeoyibo/markdown-cv/index.md

 __Lynnwood WA__

-`2018-2019`
+Motherhood `2018-2019`

 - Stay at home parent.
-Relocated to start a family, and now I am ready to return to work force full time.
-- LinkedIn online courses on Data Analytics, in progress
+Relocated from Lagos, Nigeria to Lynnwood WA where I gave birth to my first child.
-- LinkedIn online courses on Microsoft BI Stack, in progress
+- Maintained professional readiness by completing LinkedIn online courses in Data Analytics and the Microsoft Business Intelligence platform

 __VETIVA CAPITAL LIMITED,__ Lagos, Nigeria